 What’s the best way to become a contributor to a major publication?

-The absolute best way to become a contributor and write for a major publication like Forbes, Entrepreneur, Inc, Fast Company or Business Insider, is by getting an introduction to a relevant editor (within your content niche), from an existing writer or contributor to that publication.
+The absolute best way to become a contributor and write for a major publication like Forbes, Entrepreneur, Inc, Fast Company, or Business Insider is to get an introduction to a relevant editor (within your content niche) from an existing writer or contributor to that publication.

 Now, we’re going to dig into the step-by-step process for engineering those kinds of meaningful introductions.